What is Tailgating or Piggybacking in Security & Access Control?

 Deterring tailgating may be possible with employee training and follow-on enforcement measures for violators.
 This approach may be appropriate for some businesses.

 Detecting tailgating can be accomplished by a simple infrared beam system with a dedicated card reader system attached next to a door with a sign that reads, “One person at a time.”
 This scenario will not prevent tailgating, but it may detect it and most likely deter casual tailgating.
-Tailgating may only be prevented if the proper sensors are used in conjunction with mantrap door interlocks.
+Tailgating may only be prevented if the proper piggybacking security systems and sensors are used in conjunction with mantrap door interlocks.

 However, the only known countermeasure to prevent 100% of any tailgating act, whether it be casual, or an act of espionage is by incorporating a weight system with double-positive ID technology.
 Logging biometric data to authorized personnel restrict access and ensures 100% security compliance.
 This level of security is guaranteed to prevent tailgating or unauthorized access to a facility or secured area within a facility.